vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting.md

 > The list of allowed Fast Flags can be found in the [DevForum announcement](https://devforum.roblox.com/t/allowlist-for-local-client-configuration-via-fast-flags/3966569/)

-### "Failed to initalize core functionality.
-Check your security settings."
-`ptrace` and `yama` must be enabled to run Sober.
-Double check your kernel settings to make sure it is.

 ### I'm running a virtual machine, but I cannot launch Sober!
 Virtual machines are not generally supported.
 Unless you can passthrough the GPU, it's advised against so to try and run Sober on a virtual machine.